-5.8.2 Adapting sanctions for pupils with SEND
+5.8.2 Adapting sanctions for students with SEND

-When considering a behavioural sanction for a pupil with SEND, the school will take into account:
+When considering a behavioural sanction for a student with SEND, the school will take into account:

-- Whether the pupil was unable to understand the rule or instruction. - Whether the pupil was unable to act differently at the time as a result of their SEND. - Whether the pupil is likely to behave aggressively due to their particular SEND.
+- Whether the student was unable to understand the rule or instruction. - Whether the student was unable to act differently at the time as a result of their SEND. - Whether the student is likely to behave aggressively due to their particular SEND.

-If the answer to any of these questions is yes, it may be unlawful for the school to sanction the pupil for the behaviour.
+If the answer to any of these questions is yes, it may be unlawful for the school to sanction the student for the behaviour.